Natural Magick

 Natural Magick is the seventh studio album by the English rock band Kula Shaker, released on 2 February 2024.
 Co-produced by Kev Nixon along with band members Crispian Mills and Alonza Bevan, it is the first album to feature all four of the group's founding members since 1999's Peasants, Pigs & Astronauts, as organist Jay Darlington had rejoined in late 2022.
 The album reached No. 22 on the UK Albums Chart.

 Background

-When Kula Shaker officially reformed in 2006 (after disbanding in 1999), Jay Darlington was the sole founding member not to return, for at that time he was the touring keyboardist for Oasis.
-Kula Shaker in turn brought in keyboardist Harry Broadbent from 2006 to 2022, releasing four studio albums with him until his replacement by Darlington in late 2022.
+When Kula Shaker officially reformed in 2006 (after disbanding in 1999), Jay Darlington was the sole founding member not to return, as at that time he was the touring keyboardist for Oasis.
+The band instead brought in keyboardist Harry Broadbent from 2006 to 2022, releasing four studio albums with him until Darlington’s return in late 2022.
 Darlington's first show back with Kula Shaker was at Shepherd's Bush Empire on 8 December 2022.